setsuBerg/Dtalagring-Setsuko-Bergsjo/README.md

 ### Tools
 - Git & GitHub
 - Visual Studio
+- Visual Studio Code
 - SQL Server Management Studio (SSMS)

 The project focuses primarily on backend functionality and database integration.
 While full CRUD functionality is implemented in the API, the frontend currently supports viewing and creating students.
 Extending full CRUD support in the UI is planned as future work.

-Setsuko Bergsjo